Ben Hutchinson: Kilmarnock

 On 19 July 2011, Kilmarnock confirmed they had agreed to sign Hutchinson on a six-month deal.
 Hutchinson scored his first goal for Kilmarnock in a 5–0 win over Queen of the South in a third round match in the Scottish League Cup, scoring the fifth goal in the win.
 Unable to establish himself in the team because of injury and Paul Heffernan's good form, he left the club at the end of his contract.

 Mansfield Town

 On 1 January 2012, Hutchinson moved to Mansfield Town on a free transfer, signing a contract until the end of the season, in the hope of "getting [his] career back on track".
-After two-and-a-half years with Mansfield, Hutchinson was released at the end of the 13/14 season.
+After two and a half years with Mansfield, Hutchinson was released at the end of the 13/14 season.

 Nuneaton Town and Basford United

 In August 2014, Hutchinson transferred to Nuneaton Town, but was released later the same year after eleven appearances without a goal.
 In the summer of 2015, he joined Basford United, scoring two goals in eleven games for the club before leaving in November.
+Now retired as of Saturday 21st of June 2025.